Why Vertical Jump Matters

 Tracking Your Progress

-Objective measurement is essential for knowing whether your program is working.
-The countermovement jump (CMJ) is the gold standard for tracking explosive power development because it closely mirrors sport jumping mechanics.
+Objective measurement determines whether your program is producing real adaptation or simply fatigue-masked stagnation.
+The countermovement jump (CMJ) is the gold standard for tracking explosive power development because it closely mirrors the mechanics of sport jumping and requires no external load.
+Test every 2–3 weeks under standardized conditions — same time of day, same warm-up, best of 3 attempts — to separate genuine progress from daily readiness variation.

 Sample 8-Week Program